SRA-VJTI/embedded-systems-study-group/week1/week1.md

 - Find out values of different SMD components on the SRA Board.
 - Check continuity.
 - Observe output waveform of the PWM signal on Oscilloscope.
+- Study about Buck-Boost converter.
+(2 in 1)